 Homemade dog treats might seem a daunting task, but if you want a happy, healthy dog, one with a constant wiggle, then making them yourself might be your answer.
+Some dog owners are not sure how to make dog treats.
 There are plenty of natural and organic dog treats that are made with real ingredients, but they are not exactly cheap to buy and there is no guarantee that you'll be happy with the ingredients - Organic dog treats may still contain high amounts of sugar.
 Going down the homemade route is simple, inexpensive, plus the treats will be healthier and full of nutrients.
 The best part of all is they're safe, so you won't run the risk of your dogs treats showing up on any dog food recall lists!
 You can sign up and receive the latest dog treat recalls via e-mail.

 After a few years of owning my first dog, Lady, and doing some research into dog treats and food, I have realized how harmful the ingredients in commercial dog treats can be.
 I only wish I had done this research earlier to warn my dog-owning friends and family of the harmful ingredients and the dangerous dog treats that are sold in stores.